x211321/RGB-Config-Acer-gkbbl-0/README.md

 Auomatically apply the last used RGB settings when the application is started.
 See the "Profiles" section for more information regarding profiles.

 ## Extend max speed
 Official Acer software only allows animation speeds between 0 and 9.
-The **acer-gkbbl-0** kernel module actually accepts values between 0 and 255, which depending on your specific system may or may not have an effect.
+The **acer-gkbbl-0** RGB device actually accepts values between 0 and 255, which depending on your specific system may or may not have an effect.
 Since speed values above 9 are not officially supported they are hidden by default.
 The "Extend max speed" option extends the speed range from 0-9 to 0-255.
 Results may vary.

 # Profiles